GabrielDatabourg/RL_Learning/README.md

 ### Results of the algorithms

-Scores with the

 ![This is an image](https://github.com/GabrielLinear/RL_Learning/blob/main/Images/Scores_Banana.png)

-For more information you can check the [report](https://github.com/GabrielLinear/).
+For more information you can check the [report](https://github.com/GabrielLinear/RL_Learning/report.pdf).